-There are certain superficial types of BCC and SCC that can be treated by performing electrodessication and curettage (sometimes called "scrape and burn") or performing two cycles of cryotherapy (freezing).
+There are certain superficial types of BCC and SCC that can be treated by performing small in-office procedures, including electrodessication and curettage (sometimes called "scrape and burn") for BCC and two cycles of cryotherapy (freezing) for SCC.

 Mohs micrographic surgery, a precise surgical technique, is often used to treat BCC and SCC that appears on the head and neck.
-This is a "skin-sparing" technique, in which small pieces of skin are progressively removed at the site of the tumor and examined under a microscope until the edges appear cancer-free.
+This is a skin-sparing technique, in which pieces of skin are progressively removed at the site of the tumor and examined under a microscope until only cancer-free tissue remains.

-In certain cases, surgery may be difficult or impossible.
-Radiation therapy may be considered in certain situations; for example, if neither surgery nor a topical medication is an option, or if the skin cancer is in a cosmetically sensitive area.
+If surgery is not an option, radiation may be considered.
 Radiation may also be used after surgery if there is concern about the risk of the skin cancer recurring (coming back).

 Even though these types of skin cancers are very common, relatively few evolve into cases that require more intensive treatment.
 In advanced cases of BCC and SCC, surgery or radiation may not be an option.
 In these situations, immunotherapies or targeted therapies are often prescribed.

 Immunotherapies are treatments that take advantage of the body's immune system to fight cancer.
 These treatments are often administered intravenously (into a vein).
 Targeted therapy focuses on specific molecules and cell mechanisms thought to be important for cancer cell survival and growth, taking advantage of what researchers have learned in recent years about how cancer cells grow.
 Some targeted therapies are given in pill form; others are given intravenously.